 This is a logo I made for the Malacca Portuguese Eurasian Association.
 Given more time, I'd probably re-draw the ship's hull and tweak the sails.
 While intricate logos like this are generally fine for printed matter, they are best avoided on websites as they scale poorly and much of the detail is lost.

 Typography is an important aspect of website design.
 The most basic considerations when choosing a typeface are whether you like the characters and how they render at different sizes.
-The pages on this site are displayed mainly with Gill Sans Light, a famous typeface designed in the late 1920s.
 For a brief overview of typography, click or tap any of the icons below.

 Serif typefaces differ from their sans-serif counterparts in that they feature small, decorative flourishes at the end of the strokes.
 These flourishes are called serifs and were traditionally thought to increase readability and reading speed.